-Certain territories in which the Group operates have transfer pricing regulations that require transactions involving associated companies to be effected on arm's length terms.
-It is the Group's policy, therefore, that any pricing of arrangements between members of the Group, such as the intra-group provision of services, is carried out on an arm's length basis.
-However, if the tax authorities in the relevant jurisdictions do not regard these arrangements as being made at arm's length and successfully challenge those arrangements, the amount of tax payable, in both current and previous years, by the relevant member of the Group may increase materially, and penalties or interest may also be payable.
-This could have a material adverse impact on the Group's business, financial condition and results of operations.
+The territories in which the Group operates generally have transfer pricing regulations in place that require transactions involving related parties to be effected at arm's length.
+It is the Group's policy, therefore, that any pricing of transactions between Group members, such as the intra-Group provision of services, is carried out on an arm's length basis.
+However, if the tax authorities in the relevant jurisdictions determine that any intra-Group transaction or arrangement was not effected at arm's length and successfully challenges it, the amount of tax payable in connection with such transaction (effected either in current or previous years) may increase materially and penalties and/or interest may also be payable thereon.
+Furthermore, no specific transfer pricing studies have been commissioned by the Group to demonstrate that such transactions were carried out on an arm's length basis.
+Any successful challenge and the imposition of a corresponding tax charge or penalty in connection with the pricing of any intra-Group transactions and arrangements could have a material adverse impact on the Group's business, financial condition and results of operations, although Management believes that the likelihood of the foregoing would be remote and would not result in any tax contingency that may be material in the context of the Group's financial statements.